Jump Ahead To:

 Homes in Hampden

 If you have money to throw at a neighborhood on the rise than Lowry should be your target.
-With houses selling like hot cakes, even when priced over $700k, Lowry has gained the attention of locals wanting to settle down as well as property investors.
+With houses selling like hot cakes, even when priced at $738,000, Lowry has gained the attention of locals wanting to settle down as well as property investors.
 The area is a popular spot for families – the nearby great schools are definitely a factor in this.
-And local perks like the Wings Over the Rockies Air & Space Museum and Lowry Sports Complex Park provide residents with plenty of fun and close-by activities.
+Llocal perks like the Wings Over the Rockies Air & Space Museum and Lowry Sports Complex Park provide residents with plenty of fun and close-by activities.

 What’s Happening in Lowry

 For some leisurely shopping, visit Lowry’s main drag on 2nd Avenue.
-Try out Tavern for dinner and the Lowry Beer Garden for drinks.
+Try out Tavern for dinner and the Lowry Beer Garden for drinks and its great happy hour.

 Schools in Lowry